aestheticses/shaders-reshade/README.md

-the code is working with Assassin's Creed  Odyssey.
+the code is tested on Assassin's Creed  Odyssey.
 If it didn't work, try to remove (1- color.alpha).